 - Zosyn is in the drug class beta-lactamase inhibitors.

-- Zyvox is a member of the drug class oxazolidinone antibiotics.
+- Zyvox is in the drug class oxazolidinone antibiotics.

 - Zyvox is used to treat the following conditions:

 Applies to: Zyvox (linezolid)